tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-1.md

 It handles the interaction from you (known as Standard-In, like keystrokes) and your shell (known as Standard-Out for the buffered/flushed output style, and Standard-Error for the direct output style).

-In most cases, the terminal emulator and shell are different processes (Windows’ cmd.exe and Powershell are confusingly, both the shell and terminal emulator)
+In most cases, the terminal emulator and shell are different processes (Windows' cmd.exe and Powershell are confusingly, both the shell and terminal emulator)

 You may have made reference to it by other common names such as:
 * command prompt